EricLuec/portfolio/README.md

 # Basics

 The website is made with NextJS, React and TailwindCSS.
+Those options were chosen to provide fast and easy customisation later on.

 # FurtherRecources